 The LensCheck instrument family has two members: LensCheck VIS for those lenses that work at visible wavelengths and LensCheck LWIR for those that operate in the long-wave infrared region of the spectrum.
 Both instruments use OpTest 7 software, are similar in appearance and operation and have several components in common.
 In the description that follows, we shall use the abbreviation UUT (Unit Under Test) to refer to the lens that is to be tested using the LensCheck instrument.

+(LensCheck images)

 LensCheck instruments measure the imaging performance and first-order characteristics of small to mid-size lenses by assessing image quality and image location over the field of view of the lens.
 Field locations of interest are specified by the operator and each is visited in turn.
 In the case of an infinite conjugate lens (in which the object is located infinitely far from the lens), the objects are projected into the entrance pupil of the UUT by a collimator.

+(Landscape image showing targets)

 In normal use, the scene that is imaged by a lens might be filled with detailed structure across the entire field, such as when a photographic objective lens views a landscape scene.
 However, when we measure the performance of the lens, we consider only very small regions (“field points”) within that image and use “standard” objects such as pinholes, slits, or crosshairs to illuminate one field location at a time.
 Standard objects are used because they have well controlled energy distributions and lend themselves well to mathematical modelling.

+(LensCheck VIS with callouts)

 Several of these standard objects (also referred to as “targets”) are mounted in a target wheel at the focal point of the LensCheck collimator.
 In the LensCheck LWIR, this target wheel is motorized and back illuminated with a small incandescent source, whereas in the LensCheck VIS, the target wheel is manual and the illumination is sourced from a fiber light that relays the visible energy from a quartz tungsten halogen bulb through a flexible light guide.
 In the LensCheck VIS, a filter wheel is located between the exit face of the light guide and the target assembly.
 Since the LensCheck may be used to measure lenses over a wide range of focal lengths, several sizes of standard targets are provided in order to ensure that a target with an appropriate image magnification is available.

+(LensCheck LWIR with callouts)

 As is typical, the LWIR camera used in the LensCheck LWIR is less sensitive than its visible counterpart, so it is usually necessary to boost the signal by employing slit or crosshair objects when making LWIR measurements whereas it is usually acceptable to use pinhole objects when making visible measurements.
 An electromechanical shutter is incorporated into all LWIR sources and into certain visible models.
 This shutter permits a background frame with the source extinguished to be sampled and then subtracted from the measurement frame.

+(Diagram of rotation of the lens)

 For an infinite conjugate lens, each point in the field corresponds to a different angle that the object location makes with respect to the axis of the UUT.
 The LensCheck accesses each field point by keeping the collimator stationary and rotating the lens under test about its entrance pupil.
 From the point of view of the UUT, the azimuthal angle of the collimated object will appear to change and the effect is equivalent to keeping the UUT stationary and rotating the line of sight of the collimator.
 Since the collimator is generally larger than the UUT, the arrangement in which the collimator remains fixed is more compact.